mike-babb/simple_fractal/README.md

 # simple_fractal
+# February 9, 2022
-A simple visualization of the Mandelbrot set using python and numpy
+A simple visualization of the Mandelbrot set using NumPy and PIL.